Content

 As for actual weight loss results, it can take a few weeks or longer, depending on how your body reacts.

-Participants took a weekly dose of Wegovy — 2.4 milligrams (mg) of semaglutide — or a placebo for 68 weeks.
-They also made healthy lifestyle changes, like eating a balanced diet with more nutritious foods and doing more movement.
+For example, a 2021 Wegovy® trial with almost 2,000 adults with excess weight or obesity (but not diabetes) compared the effects of 2.4 milligrams (mg) of semaglutide against those of a placebo for 68 weeks.
+Trial participants were also encouraged to make healthy lifestyle changes, like eating a balanced diet with more nutritious foods and getting more physical activity.

-How long it takes semaglutide to work may vary depending on if you’re taking a different dose or type of the medication (injectables versus pills, for example).
+How long it takes semaglutide to work may vary depending on your dose, how well you adhere to treatment (like if you miss any doses), and whether you incorporate healthy lifestyle changes into your life.
+Results may also vary if you’re taking an oral form of semaglutide like Rybelsus.
 But this research suggests semaglutide can start working relatively fast when it comes to weight loss.

 Don’t panic if you don’t notice changes right away.
 Weight loss is a slow and steady process, whether you’re taking semaglutide or not.
 That said, if you’re still hungry on semaglutide, check out our guide for tips.